gregfoletta/Articles/content/post/2024-01-08-a-day-in-the-life-the-bgp-table/index.markdown

 }
 ```

-Collected between the 6/1/2024 tot he 7/1/2024, the full dataset consists of 464,673 BGP UPDATE messages received from a peer (thanks [Andrew Vinton](https://www.linkedin.com/in/andrew-vinton/)) with a full BGP table.
+Collected between 6/1/2024 and 7/1/2024, the full dataset consists of 464,673 BGP UPDATE messages received from a peer (many thanks to [Andrew Vinton](https://www.linkedin.com/in/andrew-vinton/)) with a full BGP table.
 Let’s take a look at how this full table behaves over the course of the day.

 # Initial Send, Number of v4 and v6 Paths

 When you first bring up a BGP peering with a router you get a big dump of of UPDATEs, what I’ll call the ‘first tranche’.
 It consists of all paths and associated network layer reachability information (NLRI, or more simply ‘routes’) in the router’s BGP table.
-After this first tranche, the peering only receives UPDATEs for paths that have changed, or withdrawn routes which no longer have any paths.
-There’s no structural difference between the batch and the ongoing UPDATEs, except for the fact you received the first batch in the first 5 or so seconds of the peering coming up.
+After this first tranche the peering only receives UPDATEs for paths that have changed, or withdrawn routes which no longer have any paths.
+There’s no structural difference between the first tranche and the subsequent UPDATEs, except for the fact you received the first batch in the first 5 or so seconds of the peering coming up.

-Here’s a breakdown of the number of distinct paths received in that first batch, separated into IPv4 vs IPv6:
+Here’s a breakdown of the number of distinct paths received in that first tranche, separated by IP version:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-1.png" width="672" />
 It’s important to highlight that this is a count of BGP paths, **not** routes.
 Each path is a unique combination of path attributes with associated NLRI information attached, sent in a distinct BGP UPDATE message.
 There could be one, or one-thousand routes associated with each path.
 In this first tranche the total number of routes across all of these paths is 949483.

 # A Garden Hose or a Fire Hose?

-That’s all we’ll to look at in the first tranche, so we focus our attention to the rest of the updates received across the day.
+That’s all we’ll look at in the first tranche, we’ll focus our attention from this point on to the rest of the updates received across the day.
 The updates aren’t sent as a real-time stream, but in bunches based on the [Route Advertisement Interval](https://datatracker.ietf.org/doc/html/rfc4271#section-10) timer, which for this peering was 30 seconds.
+Here’s a time-series view of the number of updates received during the course of the day:

 ![](index_files/figure-html/unnamed-chunk-8-1.gif)<!-- -->
-So for IPv4 paths, you’re looking on average at around 50 path updates every 30 seconds.
+For IPv4 paths you’re looking on average at around 50 path updates every 30 seconds.
 For IPv6 it’s slightly lower, at around 47 path updates.
 While the averages are close, the variance is quite different, a standard deviation of 64.3 and 43 for v4 and v6 respectively.

 Instead of looking at the total count of udpates, we can instead look at the total aggregate IP address change.
-We do this by adding up the total amount of IP addresses across all updates for every 30 seconds interval, then take the log2() of the sum.
-So for example: a /2, a /23 and a /24 would be \\(log_2(2^{32-22} + 2^{32-23} + 2^{32-24})\\)
+We do this by adding up the total amount of IP addresses across all updates for every 30 second interval, then take the log2() of the sum.
+So for example: a /22, a /23 and a /24 would be \\(log_2(2^{32-22} + 2^{32-23} + 2^{32-24})\\)

-Below is the time series and the density of the log2() of the IPv4 space advertised during the day.
-It shows that on average, every 30 seconds, around 2^16 IP addresses (i.e a /16) change paths in the global routing table, with 95% falling between is between \\(2^{20.75}\\) (approx. a /11) and \\(2^{13.85}\\) (approx. a ~/18).
+Below is the log2() IPv4 address space, viewed as a time series and as a density plot.
+It shows that on average, every 30 seconds, around 2^16 IP addresses (i.e a /16) change paths in the global routing table, with 95% of time time the change in IP address space is between \\(2^{20.75}\\) (approx. a /11) and \\(2^{13.85}\\) (approx. a /18).

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-1.png" width="672" />

-What is apparent in both the path and IP space changes over time is that there is some sort of cyclic behaviourin the IPv4 updates.
+What is apparent in both the path and IP space changes over time is that there is some sort of cyclic behaviour in the IPv4 updates.
 To determine the period of this cycle we can use an [ACF](https://otexts.com/fpp3/acf.html) or autocorrelation plot.
-We’ll calculate the correlation between the number of paths received at time \\(y_t\\) versus the number received at \\(y\_{t-{1,2,3,…,n}}\\).
+We calculate the correlation between the number of paths received at time \\(y_t\\) versus the number received at \\(y\_{t-{1,t-2,…,t-n}}\\) lags.
 I’ve grouped the updates together into 1 minute intervals, so 1 lag = 1 minute.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-10-1.png" width="672" />
-There is a strong correlation in the first 7 or so lags, which intuitively makes sense to me as path changes have the potentia to create other path changes as they propagate around the world.
+There is a strong correlation in the first 7 or so lags, which intuitively makes sense to me as path changes can create other path changes as they propagate around the world.
 But there also appears to be strong correlation at lags 40 and 41, indicating some cyclic behaviour every forty minutes.
-This gives us the first question which I’ll leave unanswered: *why does the global IPv4 BGP table have a 40 minute cycle?*.
+This gives us the first question which I’ll leave unanswered:

+- *What is causing the global IPv4 BGP table have a 40 minute cycle?*.

 # Prepending Madness

-If you’re a network admin, there’s a couple of different ways you can influence how traffic entering your ASN.
+If you’re a network admin, there’s a couple of different ways you can influence how traffic enters your ASN.
 You can use longer network prefixes, but this doesn’t scale well and you’re not being a polite BGP citizen.
 You can use the MED attribute, but it’s non-transitive so it doesn’t work if you’re peered to multiple AS.
-Primarily you’ll modify the AS path length by prepending your own AS one or more times.
+The usual go-to is to modify the AS path length by prepending your own AS one or more times to certain peers, making that path less preferable.

-The issue is that some people take this prepending too far, which has in the past caused [large, global problems](https://blog.ipspace.net/2009/02/root-cause-analysis-oversized-as-paths/).
-In the graphic below we show the top 50 AS path lengths for IPv4 and IPv6 updates respectively:
+In chaos of the global routing table, some people take this prepending too far.
+This has in the past caused [large, global problems](https://blog.ipspace.net/2009/02/root-cause-analysis-oversized-as-paths/).
+Let’s take a look at the top 50 AS path lengths for IPv4 and IPv6 updates respectively:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-11-1.png" width="672" />
 What stands out is the difference between IPv4 and IPv6.
-The largest IPv4 path length is 105, which is still ridiculous given the fact that the largest non-prepended path in this dataset has a length of 14.
+The largest IPv4 path length is 105, which is still pretty ridiculous given the fact that the largest non-prepended path in this dataset has a length of 14.
 But compared to the IPv6 paths it’s outright sensible: top of the table for IPv6 comes in at a whopping 599 ASes!
 An AS path is actually made up of one or more [AS sets or AS sequences](https://datatracker.ietf.org/doc/html/rfc4271#section-5.1.2), each of which have a maximum length of 255.
 So it’s taken three AS sequences to announce those routes.

 Here’s the longest IPv4 path in all it’s glory with its 105 ASNs.
 It originated from AS149381 “Dinas Komunikasi dan Informatika Kabupaten Tulungagung” in Indonesia.